What are Departments, Categories, and Groups?

 Things to Know:

-• COGS-Well support typically sets up your Departments and Categories for you.
-Your inventory departments and categories are be based on your General Ledger Accounts.
+- COGS-Well support typically sets up your Departments and Categories for you.
+Your inventory departments and categories are based on your General Ledger Accounts.
 Your sales departments and categories are based on your POS system setup.
 Please review them for accuracy.

-• Most worksheets and transaction entry features in COGS-Well can be for a select group of items.
-Many reporting features in COGS-Well will summarize by the group.
+- Most worksheets and transaction entry features in COGS-Well can be for a select group of items.
+Many reporting features in COGS-Well will be summarized by the group.

 Department > Category > Item Hierarchy: